Skip to main content

 Reasons you may be coughing at night

-There are different types of coughs, from a dry cough to a mucus-producing cough.
+There are different types of coughs, from dry coughs to mucus-producing coughs.
 Uncontrollable coughing at night can be caused by various factors and conditions.
 These include:

 Flu